Prinzyanalyst/sql_project/README.md

 ## Skills/Concepts Demonstrated.

 The following skills were demonstrated in this project.
-- importing CSV data to MYSQL
+- Importing CSV data to MYSQL
 - Data Exploration
 - Data Filtering and Aggregation
 - Data Analysis